Coconut-water/Coding-Library/README.md

 # Coding-Library
-Library of implementations of various DSA
-Check readme and other stuff directory for detailed description!
+Check **readme and other stuff** directory for detailed description!